-Telepsychiatry is available for established patients within our practice.
-If you would like to request to be followed, in part, with appointments by phone, FaceTime, or video, please complete our consent form:
+If you’d like to request to be followed, in part, with appointments by phone, FaceTime, or video, please let use know here and complete our consent form or ask us to send you one that you can sign online and shoot back to us:

 It’s often helpful to keep track of symptoms and response to treatment in an organized, visual way by using a daily mood chart.
-The one we use was originally designed by my colleague, Gary Sachs MD of Massachusetts General Hospital, and adapted for our practice:
+We offer paper and digital mood charts.
+Our paper version was originally designed by my colleague, Gary Sachs MD of Massachusetts General Hospital, and adapted for our practice.

 Quick Inventory of Depressive Symptomatology (QIDS SR-16)